ansible-collections/ibm_zos_cics/docs/source/modules/auxiliary_temp.rst

 You can use this module when provisioning or de-provisioning a CICS region.

 Use the \ :literal:`state`\  option to specify the intended state for the auxiliary temporary storage data set.
-For example, \ :literal:`state=initial`\  will create a auxiliary temporary storage data set if it doesn't exist.
+For example, \ :literal:`state=initial`\  will create an auxiliary temporary storage data set if it doesn't exist.